MojtabaFaraji/php-fpm-calculator/README.md

 ---

 **⭐ Support**
-- If this script helped you, give it a star on GitHub Gist!
+- If this script helped you, give it a star on GitHub!
 - Found it useful?
 Share it with your team or on social media.